-Understanding how our vision changes as we get older – and how to keep our eyes in the best condition.
+Understanding how our vision changes as we get older, and how to keep our eyes in good condition.

 Nobody likes getting older.
 Apart from the grey hair and wrinkles, our eyes also age.
 For most of us the first sign of aging eyes is when we need reading glasses.
 Later in life, cataracts and age-related macular degeneration can affect our ability to see well.

 The good news is that there are a number of solutions to help maintain our vision and allow us freedom from reading spectacles.